coderamen666/srd-v3.5-md/spells/spells-m-o.md

 Each round after the first, you can use a standard action to switch the sword to a new target.
-If you do not, the sword continues to attack the previous round's target.
+If you do not, the sword continues to attack the previous round’s target.

 The sword cannot be attacked or harmed by physical attacks, but *dispel magic*, *disintegrate*, a *sphere of annihilation*, or a *rod of cancellation* affects it.
-The sword's AC is 13 (10, +0 size bonus for Medium object, +3 deflection bonus).
+The sword’s AC is 13 (10, +0 size bonus for Medium object, +3 deflection bonus).

-If an attacked creature has spell resistance, the resistance is checked the first time *Mage's sword* strikes it.
+If an attacked creature has spell resistance, the resistance is checked the first time *Mage’s sword* strikes it.
 If the sword is successfully resisted, the spell is dispelled.
 If not, the sword has its normal full effect on that creature for the duration of the spell.